greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 *Partition pruning* is a query optimization technique that improves performance for declaratively partitioned tables.

-You can enable or disable partition pruning for the Postgres Planner by setting the [enable_partition_pruning](../../ref_guide/config_params/guc-list.html#enable_partition_pruning) server configuration parameter.
+You can enable or disable partition pruning for the Postgres-based planner by setting the [enable_partition_pruning](../../ref_guide/config_params/guc-list.html#enable_partition_pruning) server configuration parameter.

 As an example: